Glioblast

-A glioblast is a type of cell derived from neuroectoderm and with the ability to differentiate into several different types of neuroglia.
+A glioblast is a type of cell located in the embryonic neuroectoderm that has the ability to differentiate into several different types of neuroglia through asymmetric cell division.

 It comes from a precursor (spongioblast).
 However, the latter may also differentiate into an ependymoblast.

 Glioblasts differentiate into astrocytes and oligodendrocytes.
 Its tumor is called a glioblastoma, and is the most common type of central nervous system malignancy.